hindutva/hindutva.github.io/paganology/steppe/chingizids.md

 ## Ritual systems
 - “There was a great battle between the demons and the Tengri in which the latter were defeated.
 They turned to Qormusta Khan Tengri (ahura mazdA), the high god, for aid.
 He declared that their defeat was due to them having no horse-standard and recommended that they invoke the Suelde Tengri the god of the horse-banner.
 Then appeared 9 divine brothers armed with swords, tiger-skin quivers and bows, the eldest of whom was Suelde Tengri, riding fiery horses (corresponding to the nine horse tails of the banner).
 Aided by these deities, the Tengri fought the demons and defeated them.” {[MT](https://manasataramgini.wordpress.com/2013/04/03/some-further-notes-on-the-mongol-religion/)}
-- "Chingiz is also said to have formalized other rituals such as those of marriage.
-Walther Heissig noted that in eastern Mongolia they still recite this history during the pre-marriage ritual: “The fortunate Chingiz Kha’Khan, the incarnation of Qormusta Tengri, at the time when he took to wife Boerte [Footnote 3], the daughter of the Bayan of the Khunggirad tribe, the subject of Ughichud, sent his wise officials, led by the ministers Boghorju and Muqali [Footnote 4] and following the custom of the old, the custom was fulfilled to ask after the name and the year of birth of the bride.
-He is said to have introduced the ritual of anointing the yurt followed by the worship of the deities of the sun and moon and making offerings to the yurt hearth fire.”
-The last can be compared to the ritual offering to the gArhapatya fire in the Hindu tradition."

 ### Late Indo-tibetan influence